 Most finance experts advise students to pay off their student loans as soon as possible.
 The reasoning for this is that the sooner you get rid of the loan, the lesser the amount you will have to pay overall.
 When you prolong your payment term, the accrued interest can accumulate substantially, adding to the overall cost of the loan.
 Although you cannot deny that this is very solid advice, there are certain circumstances when it may not be a good idea to pay off your student loan early.

 You Need To Use The Money For Other Purposes That Cannot Wait

 When you opt to pay your student loans early, you are in fact committing to paying more than the minimum payment towards your debt.
 Unless you are earning a fantastic salary, this would mean having to make a lot of sacrifices and holding back from other areas of your life.

 Maybe you want to start your own business or perhaps you want to get married and start a family and invest in your very own home.
-To some people these are priorities that they do not want to put on hold till several years into the future after they have paid off all their debts.
+To some people, these are priorities that they do not want to put on hold until several years into the future after they have paid off all their debts.
 If you feel strongly that these goals are a priority for you, you will have to find a way to balance both, your loan payment obligations and your dreams.

 You Need The Money To Create An Emergency Fund

 Creating an emergency fund should be an important component of your short and long term financial planning.
 However, if you put all of your available money into your monthly repayment, you will not be able to create that crucial emergency fund for at least a few years.
 This defeats the very purpose of creating an emergency fund.
 Emergencies rarely wait for you to have all your ducks in a row before they happen.
 You must start preparing for any eventually right at the outset and the only way to do this is by lowering your monthly payments and setting aside some funds every month.

 You Need To Pay Off Other High-Interest Debts